ConnectThink/WP-SCSS/readme.md

     @import 'subfile';

 ####Setting Variables via PHP
-You can set SCSS variables in your theme or plug-in by using the wp_scss_variables filter.
+You can set SCSS variables in your theme or plugin by using the wp_scss_variables filter.

     function wp_scss_set_variables(){
         $variables = array(